Patrickusaf/patrickusaf/_posts/2018-06-25-motorcycle-route-embalse-hurones-puerto-galiz.md

 {% include toc title="Contents" icon="none" %}

-# Notes
+# Introduction

 First post about the routes I make with my 'little black girl'.
 For all those who are interested in locations I will try to link the names with webpages, so you can follow websites while you are reading this post.

-This one was about drive across San José del Valle  Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+This one was about drive across San José del Valle.

+# Planning the route

+Actually we didn't know where we rode that day but we just began our journey as always —meeting up in Bornos/Algodonales—.
+Having a breakfast in Venta Salas we discussed where to go and finally we set that our final stop would be Puerto de Gáliz.

+So this was our day route.

+# Gallery

 {% include gallery id="hurones-puerto-galiz" %}